pubpub/platform/core/lib/server/cache/README.md

 #### Example

 We fetch all data associated with a specific `pub` quite often.
-All the data of a `pub` is dependend on
+All the data of a `pub` is dependent on

 -   the state of `pub_values` and `pub_fields` table for the values associated with a `pub`.
 -   the state of the `pubs` table for the data of the `pub` itself, as well as its children.
-- possibly the `pubsinstages` table for the stage the `pub` is in.

 When caching this data, we want to have the maximum balance between freshness and having a long cache time, while ideally not having to manually remember every single way we cache things.
 We can do this by invalidating the cache for a query for a specific `pub` when any of the tables are modified, as then we are assured that the data is fresh when needed.